-On or before February 15 of each year, or such earlier date as may be necessary to permit the Board to lawfully make the abatement of the Pledged Taxes with respect to the Bonds as described below (each such date being referred to as a "Deposit Date"), the Board shall deposit to the credit of the Pledged State Aid Revenues Sub-Account such amounts derived from Pledged State Aid Revenues as shall be necessary to cause the amount on deposit in said Account to equal the interest on and principal of the Bonds that will be become due and payable during the then current annual period beginning on December 2 of the prior year to and including December 1 of the such year (each a "Bond Year).
-Once such deposit has been made, the Board shall take such actions as are necessary to abate in full the Pledged Taxes levied to otherwise provide funds for the payment of the debt service on the Bonds during the then-current Bond Year.
+On or before February 15 of each year, or such earlier date as may be necessary to permit the Board to lawfully make the abatement of the Pledged Taxes with respect to the Bonds as described below (each such date being referred to as a "Deposit Date"), the Board shall deposit to the credit of the Pledged State Aid Revenues Sub-Account such amounts derived from Pledged State Aid Revenues, as shall be necessary and sufficient to cause the amount on deposit in said Sub-Account to equal the Pledged State Aid Revenues Deposit Requirement (as set forth in the Indenture).
+When the amount of the Pledged State Aid Revenues Deposit Requirement, plus the amount of the most recent Carryover Balance Sub-Account Transfer and Pledged Federal Subsidy Revenues Sub-Account Transfer, is at least equal to the thenapplicable Pledged Taxes levied for the calendar year next preceding the calendar year of such Deposit Date.
 The Board shall make the deposit required pursuant to this paragraph on such earlier date as may be necessary in the future to permit the Board to make the abatement of taxes described in the preceding sentence.

-On or before February 16 of each year, whenever sufficient funds are on deposit in the Pledged State Aid Revenues Account to pay the principal of and interest on the Bonds due during the current Bond Year, the Trustee shall deliver to the Board a notice evidencing the sufficiency of such deposit for said purpose and directing the Board to take such actions as are necessary to abate the Pledged Taxes with respect to the Bonds.
+On or before February 16 of each year, whenever sufficient funds are on deposit in the Pledged Revenues Account, plus the amount of the most recent Carryover Balance Sub-Account Transfer and Pledged Federal Subsidy Revenues Sub-Account Transfer, as shall be necessary to pay the principal of and interest on the Bonds due during the current Bond Year, the Trustee shall deliver to the Board a notice evidencing the sufficiency of such deposit for said purpose and directing the Board to take such actions as are necessary to abate the Pledged Taxes with respect to the Bonds.

-In the event that on any Deposit Date there has been deposited to the credit of the Pledged State Aid Revenues Account an insufficient amount to satisfy the amount described in the preceding paragraph, the Board shall take such actions as are necessary to cause the extension of the Pledged Taxes levied for the calendar year next preceding the calendar year of such Deposit Date in an amount sufficient, when added to the amount then on deposit in the Pledged State Aid Revenues Account, to provide funds sufficient to satisfy such amount described in the preceding paragraph.
+In the event that on any Deposit Date there has been deposited to the credit of the Pledged Revenues Account, plus the amount of the most recent Carryover Balance Sub-Account Transfer and Pledged Federal Subsidy Revenues Sub-Account Transfer, an insufficient amount to satisfy the amount described in the preceding paragraph, the Board shall take such actions as are necessary to cause the extension of the Pledged Taxes levied for the calendar year next preceding the calendar year of such Deposit Date in an amount sufficient, when added to the amount then on deposit in the Pledged Revenues Account, to provide funds sufficient to satisfy such amount described in the preceding paragraph.